SoK/Administer the SoK

 After results announced

-- Generate the certificates for each student: Git repository.
+- Generate the certificates for each contributor: Git repository.

 - Optionally, you can update the background image when it's become "too" old (or ask in krita-artists if anyone is willing to help create a new one).